sheltermanager/asm3/doc/manual/service.rst

 information below the animal's name in the list::

     <script>
-    asm3_adoptable_filters = "sex breed agegroup size species goodwith where";
+    asm3_adoptable_filters = "sex breed agegroup size species goodwith where site";
     </script>
     <div id="asm3-adoptables" />
     <script src="http://localhost:5000/service?method=animal_view_adoptable_js"></script>

-The "goodwith" and "where" filters are special in that they do not augment the description of the animal.
+The "goodwith", "where" and "site" filters are special in that they do not augment the description of the animal.
 The "goodwith" filter allows the user to filter for animals who are good with dogs, cats or children.
 The where filter allows them to filter for animals who are either in the shelter, fostered or listed as a courtesy for someone else.

 Sort
 ^^^^